GM-Peugeot alliance seen driving plant cuts

-Paris-based Peugeot and General Motors (GM.N) unions will meet in Brussels to coordinate opposition to the expected cuts, labour representatives at both companies said.
+Paris-based Peugeot and General Motors worker representatives will meet in Brussels to coordinate opposition to the expected cuts, unions at both companies said.

-GM, based in Detroit, is preparing an Opel business plan for presentation next week amid mounting signs that the alliance with Peugeot will help both partners close or shrink factories.
+GM, based in Detroit, is preparing an Opel business plan for presentation next week amid mounting signs that the alliance will help both partners close or shrink factories.

 “Both companies have a pretty clear idea of what they’d like to do,” said the adviser, who declined to be identified or give details.
 “The French are obviously not going to announce it now, before the election.”

-Under the alliance plan, unveiled on February 29, GM and Peugeot are targeting at least $2 billion in annual savings from shared purchasing, logistics and the joint development and production of vehicles and parts.
-GM, the world’s biggest automaker, is paying 304 million euros ($403 mln) for a 7 percent stake in Peugeot.
+Under the alliance plan, unveiled on Feb.
+29, GM and Peugeot are targeting at least $2 billion in annual savings from shared purchasing, logistics and the joint development and production of vehicles and parts.
+Detroit-based GM is paying 304 million euros for a 7 percent stake in Peugeot.

 Some of the first cutbacks could be felt in research and development.
 Peugeot told unions on Friday that it may share automatic dual-clutch gearboxes with GM instead of developing its own for 2014.